mlincon/terraform-aws-ec2/readme.md

 ### Security Group

+Security groups manage traffic at the server level (the resource level).
+Security Groups are not for managing higher level groups such as subnets, VPC, or user accounts.

 For SSH connection, set the ports at `22` and `TCP` as protocol.
 For HTTP connection, set the ports at `80` and `TCP` as protocol.